Mahmoud-Mehri/MimChain/README.md

 # MimChain
-A simple implementation of a Blockchain network
+A simple implementation of a custom Blockchain network